JohnLCaron/rlauxe/README.md

 * Extra Mvrs are quite high at lower margins and as the percentage CVRs decreases.
 * Nrounds averages are < 2.
 * Possibly we could tweak the parameters to reduce extra samples and still keep average rounds < 2.
+* These plots just show averages; we expect large variances with long tails.

 **Polling**